Lapstone Zig Zag: Twentieth century

 By 1910, the line as a whole was being duplicated (made into double track) and the "rathole" tunnel was replaced on a different deviation with a gentler alignment with 1 in 60 (1.67%) grades and the new Glenbrook Tunnel at Bluffs point on the Glenbrook Creek escarpment.
 From then on the lower section of the track, including the historic Knapsack Gully Viaduct, was converted into a road, the Great Western Highway, the main road up the Lapstone hill until the M4 motorway replaced it in 1993.
 The older tunnel was converted for mushroom growing but was also used by the RAAF for storage during World War II.
 During 1943 to 1946 the 660 m Glenbrook tunnel stored chemical weapons, mainly of bulk drums of mustard.
 Today the Zig Zag, Knapsack Viaduct, The Old Glenbook Tunnel, and Lucasville station can all be accessed by walking tracks.

-Knapsack Viaduct, 1863–65

-The Knapsack Viaduct is a sandstone arch viaduct, designed by John Whitton and built by William Watkins.
-Its purpose was to carry the Main Western railway line across Knapsack Gully.
-It formed part of the Zig Zag, which climbed the eastern escarpment from Emu Plains to today's Glenbrook.
-Whitton also designed and built the Victoria Bridge across the Nepean River at Penrith.

-Construction of the Knapsack Gully Viaduct started in March 1863 by contractor W. Watkins, who also completed the stone piers of the Victoria Bridge at Penrith.
-Work was completed in 1865, with the bridge being constructed from local sandstone quarried in the neighbourhood around Lapstone and carried a single rail line.

-The viaduct fell into disuse in 1913 after the completion of the Glenbrook Gorge Deviation.
-In 1926, after over a decade of disuse, the Knapsack Viaduct was taken over by the Main Roads Board.
-The board sought to improve the route of the Great Western Highway between Emu Plains and Blaxland, that at the time zig zagged up Mitchell's Pass which replaced Old Bathurst Road in 1832.
-The viaduct's carriageway was widened to allow for two car lanes, by trimming back the inside face of the stone parapets.
-The new road was opened by Governor Sir Dudley DeChair on 23 October 1926.
-The viaduct was again widened in 1939, with the construction of a reinforced concrete cantilevered deck, because of increased traffic use.

-The final deviation of the Great Western Highway, with the opening of the M4 Western Motorway in 1993, ended traffic flow across the Knapsack Viaduct.
-In 1995 the Viaduct was reopened to the public as part of the historic Lapstone Zig Zag walk.